Correlated phases of moat-band excitons in two dimensions: Interaction energy of the chiral spin liquid

 where for convenience we have defined

-As before, we are allowed to take $\dimlessMarker{\vec{g}}$ along an arbitrary direction, say the $x$ axis, so we write $t_{\text{eff}}^{(\mathrm{LO})}(\dimlessMarker{g})$ in what follows.
-That the energy of Eq.\ \eqref{eq:intEnergyLOFullTMatrix} is independent of $\theta$ can be understood from the fact that the wave function is proportional to $\cos (\vec{g} \vec{\cdot} \vec{r} + \theta)$, and thus a change in $\theta$ is equivalent to the sliding of the coordinate-space density pattern that defines one of the two zero-energy Goldstone modes.
-Similarly to the FF case, the chemical potential and the magnitude of the ordering momentum must be found self-consistently by solving the coupled equations
+As before, we are allowed to take $\dimlessMarker{\vec{g}}$ along an arbitrary direction, say the $x$ axis, so we write $\TMatrixKernel_{\mathrm{LO}}(\dimlessMarker{g}, {-} 2 \dimlessMarker{\mu})$ in what follows.
+That the energy of Eq.\ \eqref{eq:intEnergyLOFullTMatrix} is independent of $\theta$ can be understood from the fact that the wave function is proportional to $\cos (\vec{g} \vec{\cdot} \vec{r} + \theta)$, and thus a change in $\theta$ is equivalent to a translation of the coordinate-space density pattern that defines one of the two zero-energy Goldstone modes.
+Similar to the FF case, the chemical potential and the magnitude of the ordering momentum in the LO phase must be found self-consistently by solving the coupled equations

 For the numerical results of this section we focus on the case when the parameter $\paramSSInt \equiv 2 \paramDensityVSIntRange^{2} \paramIntStrengthVSMoatBarrier$ is kept fixed with $\paramSSInt \ll 1$, as in this case we can take $\dimlessMarker{g} \approx \dimlessMoatMomentum$ for both phases.
 This simplifies the problem as it allows us to solve a single self-consistent equation for the chemical potential in each phase, namely Eqs.\ \eqref{eq:FFFullTMatrixEqMu} and \eqref{eq:selfConsEqMuLO}, as Eqs.\ \eqref{eq:FFFullTMatrixEqg} and \eqref{eq:selfConsEqgLO} are approximately satisfied since $\partial \dimlessMarker{\varepsilon}_{\dimlessMarker{g}} / \partial \dimlessMarker{g} = 0$ at the moat momentum.
-This parameter $\paramSSInt$ plays a similar role to the well-known diluteness parameter of the physics of cold atoms.
+This parameter $\paramSSInt$ plays a similar role to the well-known diluteness parameter of the physics of cold atoms \cite{lee1957many}.
 However, its physical interpretation in our case is not as straightforward as it contains both the dimensionless density $\paramDensityVSIntRange$, measuring the true diluteness of the system, as well as the dimensionless coupling constant $\paramIntStrengthVSMoatBarrier$.
 It thus represents a competition between the system diluteness and the relative interaction strength and can in principle assume a broad range of values compared to its cold-atom counterpart.